pypeit/PypeIt/doc/customize_calibs.rst

 ----------

-If the user provides one or more bias frames, the code can use these to construct a :doc:`bias_image` and use this subtract the bias level.
-Again, this can be done in tandem with overscan subtraction in which case the :doc:`bias_image` will also be overscan subtracted.
+If the user provides one or more bias frames, the code can use these to construct a :doc:`master_bias` and use this subtract the bias level.
+Again, this can be done in tandem with overscan subtraction in which case the :doc:`master_bias` will also be overscan subtracted.

 See the `bias` keyword in :ref:`pypeit_par:ProcessImagesPar Keywords` for all options.